flash62au/EngineDriver_Home/docs/operation/operation.rst

 Recent Server List
 ''''''''''''''''''

-  If the server you want to connect to is in the list, simply click on it and you will be taken to the Throttle screen.
+  If the server you want to connect to is in the list, simply click on it and you will be taken to the |T-S|.

   A server being in this list *does not* necessarily mean that you will be able to connect it *now*.
 It just means that you have successfully connected to it in the past.